TMJ/TMD Treatment | Park City, Salt Lake City, Midway & Heber UT

 For more information on TMJ and TMD Treatments click here.
 You can also fill out our personalized questionnaire with this link: Temporomandibular Joint Disorder (TMD) Questionnaire

-Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Duchesne, Vernal, Heber UT and the surrounding areas with advanced TMJ treatment services.
+Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Duchesne, Vernal, Midway, Heber UT and the surrounding areas with advanced TMJ treatment services.
 Call today for your consultation at (435) 658-0678 or complete a Contact Form here!